amirzandieh/NTK-CNTK-Sketch/README.md

 pip install quadprog

 # Making graphs
-After installing the required packages and downloading the datasets and adding the path to the dataset, you can run jobscriptNTK.sh and jobscriptCNTK.sh on a compute server to make graphs.
-It may take several hours.

-Equivalently you can run the following command to run the experiments on NTK Sketch:
+After installing the required packages and downloading the datasets and adding the path to the dataset, you can run the following command to run the experiments on NTK Sketch:

 python run_NTKSketch_experiments.py --layers=1 --samples=3 --problem_type=regress --first_logm=10 --last_logm=14 --tensor_degree=4 --lambdaa=0.3 --device_=cpu --input_dataset="./path to the dataset/" --output=NTKGraph.pdf